 • AI recruiting automates the four core hiring tasks: sourcing, screening, outreach, and scheduling

-• Adoption jumped from 26% to 43% in a single year (SHRM 2025)
+• Adoption of AI in recruiting jumped from 26% to 43% in a single year (SHRM 2025)

 • AI saves recruiters 20% of their workweek (LinkedIn 2025)

-• The AI in HR market is on track to reach $30.77 billion by 2034
+• The AI in HR market is projected to reach $15.24 billion by 2030 at a 24.8% CAGR (Grand View Research)

 Search 850M+ candidates with Pin’s AI recruiting tools - start free →